LSSTDESC/chroma/results/MachineLearning.md

 we don't even need to specify `--starfile` and `--galfile`, since the defaults will work just fine.
 Additionally, we can now go ahead and use the `--corrected` flag to plot not the relative chromatic biases between different stars and galaxies, but the residual chromatic biases from the photometric estimates.
-Let's use the `--nominal_plots` flag too to quickly make the most interesting plots.
+Let's use the `--nominal_plots` flag again to quickly make the most interesting plots.

 {% highlight bash %}
 $ python plot_bias.py --corrected --nominal_plots